Hurricane Diane

 Damage from Diane was heaviest in Connecticut, where rainfall peaked at 16.86 in (428 mm) near Torrington.
 The storm produced the state's largest flood on record, which effectively split the state into two by destroying bridges and cutting communications.
 All major streams and valleys were flooded, and 30 stream gauges reported their highest levels on record.
 The Connecticut River at Hartford reached a water level of 30.6 ft (9.3 m), the third highest on record there.
 The flooding destroyed a large section of downtown Winsted, much of which was never rebuilt.
 Record-high tides and flooded rivers heavily damaged Woonsocket, Rhode Island.
-In Massachusetts, flood water levels surpassed those during the 1938 Long Island hurricane, breaching multiple dams and inundating adjacent towns and roads.
+In Massachusetts, flood water levels surpassed those during the 1938 New England Hurricane, breaching multiple dams and inundating adjacent towns and roads.
 Throughout New England, 206 dams were damaged or destroyed, and about 7,000 people were injured.
 Nationwide, Diane killed at least 184 people and destroyed 813 houses, with another 14,000 homes heavily damaged.
 In the hurricane's wake, eight states were declared federal disaster areas, and the name Diane was retired.